 Submission of Prefiled Proposed Bills.
-Prefiled proposed bills and resolutions of state departments and agencies shall be submitted to the Legislative Services Agency no later than December 1, 2003.
+Prefiled proposed bills and resolutions of state departments and agencies shall be submitted to the Legislative Services Agency no later than 45 days prior to the convening of the regular session in January (most often the Friday after Thanksgiving).
+However, if that day is a state holiday, the deadline is the following Monday.
 The proposals shall be in bill draft or resolution form or shall be as specific as possible as to the Code changes desired.
 The Legislative Services Agency will review the proposal, make suggestions as to nonsubstantive changes or corrections, confer with the department or agency representative in regard to the proposal, prepare an objective explanation for the bill, and prepare the bill in final form.
 Once the bill is in final form, the Legislative Services Agency, not the department or agency, will submit the bill in proper form to the presiding officer of the two houses for referral to the proper standing committee.
 Prefiled and predrafted bills and resolutions requested by legislators will, however, receive priority consideration by the Legislative Services Agency over departmental and agency bills and resolutions.
-Proposed bills and resolutions submitted by departments and agencies after December 1, 2003, will not be assigned to a staff member unless a legislative sponsor is obtained.
+Proposed bills and resolutions submitted by departments and agencies after the deadline, will not be assigned to a staff member unless a legislative sponsor is obtained.